Muilenburg says Boeing brings ‘a tone of humility and learning’ over 737 MAX to Paris Air Show

-On the eve of the Paris Air Show, Boeing chairman and chief executive Dennis Muilenburg said Sunday the biennial aviation showcase comes this year at “a defining moment” for the jetmaker.
+PARIS — On the eve of the Paris Air Show, Boeing Chairman and Chief Executive Dennis Muilenburg said Sunday the biennial aviation showcase comes this year at “a defining moment” for the jetmaker.

-“We come to this Air Show focused on safety,” he added.
-“I’d say we come to this Air Show with a tone of humility and learning.”
+“We come to this air show focused on safety,” he added.
+“I’d say we come to this air show with a tone of humility and learning.”

 The usual business of the show will take a back seat to an intense concentration on steadying a company rocked by the 737 MAX crisis.

-At a press roundtable in a central Paris hotel, he defended Boeing’s handling of the criticism that’s engulfed the manufacturer since the second of two deadly air crashes three months ago and said that by re-emphasizing its commitment to “safety, quality, and integrity,” Boeing will come out of the crisis “a better and stronger company.”
+At a press roundtable in a central Paris hotel, he defended Boeing’s handling of the criticism that’s engulfed the manufacturer since the second of two deadly air crashes three months ago and said that by reemphasizing its commitment to “safety, quality and integrity,” Boeing will come out of the crisis “a better and stronger company.”

 Although there’s no timetable for the MAX to return to the air, Muilenburg expressed confidence that aviation safety authorities around the world are moving toward an agreement to clear the airplane.